DETAILED ACTION

 The following is an examiner’s statement of reasons for allowance:

 Regarding independent claim 1, the prior art taken either singularity or in combination fails to anticipate or fairly suggest the limitations of the independent claim, in such a manner that a rejection under 35 U.S.C.
 102 or 103 would be improper.
-The prior art fails to teach a combination of limitations of printed circuit board (PCB), comprising: …wherein the first plane is devoid of metal except for the at least one first loading pad, as recited in combination in independent claim 1.
-After careful review of the specification and the claim in the application and a search of the prior art, considering the claim as a whole, the aforementioned recited limitations in combination in independent claim 1 it is believed to render the claim individually patentable and the claims respectively dependent thereto patentable over the prior art of record.
-Therefore, claims 2-7, 9-14, and 22 are allowed.
+The prior art fails to teach a combination of limitations of a method for forming a PCB, comprising: …removing at least a portion of the first conductive layer to form at least one loading pad such that the surface of the first dielectric layer is devoid of metal except for the at least one loading pad…, as recited in combination in independent claim 20.
+After careful review of the specification and the claim in the application and a search of the prior art, considering the claim as a whole, the aforementioned recited limitations in combination in independent claim 20, it is believed to render the claim individually patentable over the prior art of record.

 Conclusion